-- 4355 color printing at all, including highlight color.
-This attribute is informative, not a service guarantee. - Generally, it is the value used in the marketing literature to describe the color capabilities of this device. - A value of 0 indicates a device that takes more than two minutes to process a page. - 4358 If a color device has several color modes, it MAY use the pages-per-minute value for this attribute that - 4359 corresponds to the mode that produces the highest number. - Black and white only printers MUST NOT support this attribute.
-If this attribute is present, then the "color- - 4361 supported" Printer description attribute MUST be present and have a 'true' value. - The values of these two attributes returned by the Get-Printer-Attributes operation MAY be affected by the - 4363 "document-format" attribute supplied by the client in the Get-Printer-Attributes request.
-In other words, the - implementation MAY have different speeds depending on the document format being processed.
-See - 4365 section 3.2.5.1 Get-Printer-Attributes. - 4366 5.
-Conformance - This section describes conformance issues and requirements.
+- This section describes conformance issues and requirements.
 This document introduces model entities such - as objects, operations, attributes, attribute syntaxes, and attribute values.
-These conformance sections - describe the conformance requirements which apply to these model entities. - 4370 5.1 Client Conformance Requirements - This section describes the conformance requirements for a client (see section 2.1), whether it be: - 1. contained within software controlled by an end user, e.g. activated by the "Print" menu item in an application that sends IPP requests or - 2. the print server component that sends IPP requests to either an output device or another downstream" print server.
-Issue 4 - A conforming client MUST support all REQUIRED operations as defined in this document.
-For each - attribute included in an operation request, a conforming client MUST supply a value whose type and value - syntax conforms to the requirements of the Model document as specified in Sections 3 and 4.
-A - conforming client MAY supply any registered extensions and/or private extensions in an operation request, - as long as they meet the requirements in Section 1.1. - Otherwise, there are no conformance requirements placed on the user interfaces provided by IPP clients or - 4382 their applications.
+These conformance sections - describe the conformance requirements which apply to these model entities.

+5.1 Client Conformance Requirements

+- This section describes the conformance requirements for a client (see section 2.1), whether it be: - 1. contained within software controlled by an end user, e.g. activated by the "Print" menu item in an application that sends IPP requests or - 2. the print server component that sends IPP requests to either an output device or another "downstream" print server. - 4208 A conforming client MUST support all REQUIRED operations as defined in this document.
+For each - 4209 attribute included in an operation request, a conforming client MUST supply a value whose type and value - syntax conforms to the requirements of the Model document as specified in Sections 3 and 4.
+A - conforming client MAY supply any IETF standards track extensions and/or vendor extensions in an - operation request, as long as the extensions meet the requirements in Section 6. - Otherwise, there are no conformance requirements placed on the user interfaces provided by IPP clients or - 4214 their applications.
 For example, one application might not allow an end user to submit multiple documents - per job, while another does.
-One application might first query a Printer object in order to supply a graphical - user interface (GUI) dialogue box with supported and default values whereas a different implementation - 4385 might not.
+One application might first query a Printer object in order to supply a graphical - user interface (GUI) dialogue box with supported and default values whereas a different implementation - 4217 might not.